“One of the best bassoonists of her generation”

-After a fairly typical path playing in numerous orchestra settings in Singapore and The Netherlands, Jo Anne gravitated towards her much loved chamber setting, forming several of her own groups along the way.
+After a fairly typical path playing in numerous orchestra settings, Jo Anne gravitated towards her much loved chamber music setting.
 She continued developing her playing style and technical prowess through masterclasses with Prof. Ole K. Dahl and Bram van Sambeek, a move that would prove decisive.
 In 2017, following Bram’s endorsement and guidance, she decided to take a leap of faith and embark on a solo and chamber path, which culminated in realising her ambition of recording a solo album.

 The Night Garden is her first presentation as a solo artiste, taking shape as a musical journey through a metaphorical garden that creates a safe space for the soul and mind.
 It features her unique take on European classical programming, infused with Eastern classical traditions that are a homage to her Indian roots.
 The debut album was released on Austrian label, Hello Stage in October 2019.

-Always driven by a great thirst of knowledge and a profound respect for other double reed players, she launched a podcast series in 2018 called Legends of Reed, which looks to open up and demystify a musical world that is often closed off to others outside.
-With over 8000 plays, it features interviews with well-known players from around the world, including Prof. Ole K. Dahl, Sophie Dervaux and Audun Halvorsen.
+Driven by a desire of knowledge and sharing, she launched a podcast series in 2018 called Legends of Reed, which looks to open up and demystify a musical world that is often closed off to others outside.
+With over 9000 plays, it features interviews with well-known players from around the world, including Prof. Ole K. Dahl, Sophie Dervaux and Audun Halvorsen.

 Creative collaborations, programming and multi-disciplinary projects